Scalable Durational Event Models: Application to Physical and Digital Interactions: Application to Physical and Digital Interactions

-Several studies have used data from the Copenhagen Networks Study for descriptive analyses. \citet{sekaraFundamentalStructuresDynamic2016} leverage this dataset to demonstrate how interaction data with fine-grained temporal resolution can be used to examine group formation.
+Several studies have used data from the Copenhagen Networks Study for descriptive analyses. \citet{sekaraFundamentalStructuresDynamic2016} demonstrate with it how interaction data with fine-grained temporal resolution can be used to examine group formation.
 Building on the foundational work of \citet{granovetterStrengthWeakTies1973}, \citet{EstimatingTieStrength2020} investigate the strength of interactions with the data.
-Contrary to the standard practice to quantify the strength of ties by the number or duration of interactions, the authors employed descriptive measures, such as dynamic topological overlap between actors, to study the \textsl{strength of weak ties}.
-Using similar data from the Telefonica telecommunications company, \citet{miritelloTimeLimitedResource2013} explore how interaction patterns change as personal networks expand.
-That said, no probabilistic models, such as REMs, have been applied to this dataset.
+However, to our knowledge, no probabilistic models, such as REMs, have been applied to this dataset.